The Great Dive Drive

 Do I need to own dive gear for a dive adventure road trip?

 No. But it might make things much easier.
 Buying gear is a commitment, but when you own your gear, you know when it was last serviced and you know exactly how to operate your gear.
 Don’t forget that being familiar with your gear is a key factor in dive safety.
 Owning your dive gear does make diving safer, and we recommend at least owning your own maskfins, and snorkel.
-Check out our To Buy Or Not To Buy eguide for more information.

 How much does it cost to go scuba diving in Florida?